From BR Bullpen

 - Born February 18, 1967 in Mineola, NY USA

 Biographical Information

-John Valentin played eleven seasons in the big leagues, mostly for the Boston Red Sox.
+John Valentin was signed by Matt Sczesny for the Boston Red Sox as a 5th round pick in the 1988 amateur draft.
+He played eleven seasons in the big leagues, mostly for the Red Sox.
 He was ninth in the MVP voting in 1995.
 A shortstop in his first five years, he played second and third base in the years after that until his last year with the New York Mets, when he again played shortstop more than the other positions.

 Valentin hit .304/~.448/.565 for Team USA in the 1987 Intercontinental Cup, when they won Silver.
 He played shortstop and second base, but was far from the performances put up by the tourney All-Stars (Mickey Morandini and Antonio Pacheco respectively) at those positions.
 He was a teammate of Mo Vaughn at Seton Hall University and on the Boston Red Sox.

 He completed an unassisted triple play on July 8, 1994, against the Seattle Mariners.
 On June 6, 1996, he hit for the cycle in a 7-4 win over the Chicago White Sox; it would be 19 years until another Red Sox player did so, Brock Holt on June 16, 2015.